jncraton/languagemodels/readme.md

 ![Translation hello world example](media/hello.gif)

-This package makes using large language models in software as simple as possible.
+This package makes using large language models from Python as simple as possible.
 All inference is performed locally to keep your data private by default.

 Installation and Getting Started
 --------------------------------